uniquid/dev-in-a-box/README.md

 ```
 docker-compose up
 ```
-When the system is up you may want to start some [Java tank simulator](https://github.com/uniquid/tank-java) [C tank simulator](https://github.com/uniquid/tank-c) acting as Uniquid Nodes.
+When the system is up you may want to start some [Java tank simulator](https://github.com/uniquid/tank-java) or [C tank simulator](https://github.com/uniquid/tank-c) acting as Uniquid Nodes.
 Tank start scripts take an id as argument, appended to the newly started tank-java or tank-c container's name
 ```
 # starts a java tank container named tank-java-1